4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - Margin value is shared between elements and the biggest margin value is used.
   - If you have 2 adjacent elements with 10 px margin, margin will not be 20px between them!

+## CSS Variables

+- You can define variable in even CSS and use them in wherever you want !
+- the value can be anything valid as a value of css property.

+### Declare Variable

+- To declare a css variable: -- double hyphen is used !
+  - for example: `--primary-color: #ff1`

+- The variables are generally defined in `:root` or ``html``

+### How to Use Its value ?

+- ``var()`` is used in order to get the value of a css variable.